t-prinz/HelloServlet/README-Jenkins-OpenShift-Example.md

 `https://github.com/t-prinz/jenkins_playbooks.git`

+## Configure Jenkins with git and the OpenShift client if using the Jenkins server as an agent

+In this example, the Jenkins server is used as the agent so git needs to be installed as well as the OpenShift client (oc).
+For this example, copy the OpenShift Linux client to /usr/local/bin on the Jenkins server.

 ## Install the OpenShift Jenkins plugin

 * Download the Jenkins OpenShift client from https://updates.jenkins-ci.org/download/plugins/openshift-client/ (use version 1.0.35 as 1.0.37 did not work)